Education: My Vision for the Future

 Transitioning from Academia to Tech

 Starting Off: My first brush with programming came around 2009-10, when I started wrangling and analyzing the data I collected for my PhD research.
-By the end of my PhD, I acquired quite a handsome set of skills required for data scientist roles in the industry.
+By the end of my PhD, I acquired handsome knowledge and skillsets on statistical modeling.

-Teaching to Master It: Drawing inspiration from Richard Feynman, once I felt confident in my grasp of computer vision and AI, I decided to deepen my understanding through teaching.
-In 2020, I developed and began teaching a course titled "Computational Ethology."
+Teaching to Master It: Drawing inspiration from Richard Feynman, once I felt confident in my grasp of computer vision and AI/ML, I decided to deepen my understanding through teaching.
+In 2020, I developed and began teaching a course titled "Computational Ethology", which turned to "Computational Behavioral Sciences" in 2025.
 Teaching this course proved to be a dual learning journey—it not only refined my technical skills but also enhanced my capabilities in team management and educational delivery.

 Generative AI – The Frontier: Since early 2023, I’ve been immersed in the intriguing world of Generative AI.
 This thrilling field is ripe with potential, poised to revolutionize our interactions with technology and how we harness its capabilities.

-From my PhD days to now, every step has fueled my desire to harness technology not just as a tool, but as a cornerstone for building a smarter, better-connected world.
+From my PhD days to now, every step has fueled my desire to harness technology for building a smarter and better-connected world.
 As we continue to expand our horizons, let's commit to forging pathways that promise a better world for all.
 Here's to the relentless pursuit of knowledge, innovation, and meaningful impact!